aaa13theauthor/HA/dujeva the island.md

       the body of the repressed
-      dujeva the island (stylized m-j from those not influence by doas, listening to here whispers, *echoes*) and aⓐⒶ13 have such a tumulutous relationship is based on m-j's assertions that aⓐⒶ13 by writing a world where her body is destoryed in an off screen event that is only whispered, where
+      dujeva the island (stylized m-j from those not influence by doas, listening to here whispers, *echoes*) and aⓐⒶ13 have such a tumulutous relationship is based on m-j's assertions that aⓐⒶ13 by writing a world where her body is destoryed in an off screen event that is only whispered, where well fuck ok.

+      who is dujeva: another extension of the sub-textual aspects of my aesthetics self

+      dujeva m-j flowers : myself (the real human typing this)

+      m-j : the being whos perspective makes up HA//ASS  the medium

+      dujeva flowers : the character after the deaths of aaa13 and their artifacts

+      aⓐⒶ13 : a child in pain turned into an imaginator at the behest of the consul (the censor bar)

+      blck : a character made by aⓐⒶ13 to create
 # geology, ecology, and the supernatural

 ##### the desert